Travel advisory: Kumamoto earthquake

 With kids, the ferry is often faster and far more fun.
 They get to ride a real boat, and you cut out roughly 60 minutes of driving.

-This guide covers the two main ferry routes, what is on board, ticket prices, and how to combine a crossing with a Five Bridges drive for maximum kid enjoyment.
+This guide covers the two main ferry routes, what is on board, and what tickets cost for a family.

 Ferry vs bridges to Amakusa with kids